Skip to content

 • radar data;

-Changing UAV Position Based on Radar Data
+Adjusting UAV Position Based on Radar Data

-Correcting UAV Position Based on Radar Track
+Adjusting UAV Position Using Radar Track

-Binding to a radar track allows:
+Binding to a radar track allows you to:

-• improving positioning accuracy;
+• improve positioning accuracy;

-• compensating for inertial system drift.
+• compensate for inertial system drift.

 SkyHunter — Documentation